 Tierra del Fuego was very different from how I initially pictured it.
 Knowing this is the bottom of the Western Hemisphere and only 600 miles from Antarctica, I was expecting to see sharp, icy peaks surrounded by a barren landscape.
 The sharp, icy peaks were accurate, but the landscape wasn’t barren at all.
 It was flourishing with emerald subantarctic forests and fields of grasses and wildflowers, all bordered by crystal-clear inlets and coves teeming with fish, mollusks, and 90 species of birds.
 I was prepared for overcast skies and unannounced rainstorms, but instead experienced some of the most serene blue skies filled with gentle wisps of clouds and long-lasting sunlight.
 It was utterly beautiful.

-I booked us on a day-long eco-adventure, which promised canoeing in the Beagle Channel, an afternoon hike around Isla Gable, and a visit to a penguin rookery…with lunch included.
+I booked us on a full day eco-adventure, which promised canoeing in the Beagle Channel, an afternoon hike around Isla Gable, and a visit to a penguin rookery…with lunch included.
 A van picked us up at our hotel in Ushuaia bright and early, and drove us an hour east to a cluster of islands near the mouth of the Beagle Channel.
 There were 12 of us on the day’s tour, a multinational group comprising Americans, Australians, Germans, French, and Swiss, plus four guides—two Argentinian and two French.

 After hobbling along an unpaved road for many miles, the van pulled over next to a narrow estuary that led out to the Beagle Channel.
 We exited and got suited up for our canoeing voyage.
 We were each given waterproof pants, knee-high galoshes, and a paddle.
 Meanwhile, the guides inflated two 15-foot rafts and had us carry them down to the water’s edge.
 We split up into two groups, boarded the rafts, and established a paddling sequence to scull us down the estuary toward the channel.
 There were no signs of human life for miles—no other boats or canoes, no cars, no planes…just us, the water, the distant mountains, and a vast expanse of blue sky.
 We stopped paddling for several moments at a time to take in the 360 degrees of peace and tranquility.